GameZebra/BalanceMaster/docs/log.md

     - to do that effectively i have to study the law by witch the robot falls.
         - I'll have to figure out a way to drop the robot reliably from different heights

+## 📅 June 13, 2025
+- 🔍 I spend a lot of time figuring out how do electric motors work, why while moveing they draw almost no current.
+What is back EMF, interesting stuff.

 ## TODO
 - digital filtration for the derivative
 - use the gyro for the derivative